ThinkDataEd/student/docs/unit2/lesson9.md

 ###**Lesson:**

-1. In your IDS journal, write down your Tweet from the previous lesson’s homework and one or two of your classmates' tweets.Consider the Tweets shared and answer this question in your journal:
+1. Find your Tweet from the previous lesson’s homework. and one or two of your classmates' tweets.
+Consider the Tweets shared and answer this question in your journal:
 <strong style="color:red;">Which one is closest to the definition: probability measures how often something happens in the “long run.”</strong>

 2. Recall that during the previous lesson, you were introduced to simulations.
 The progression following this path: chance → probability → simulations.
 The motivation for using